 - 6.23 Appearance and layout are reserved matters so are not for consideration at this stage.
-The vehicular access which is under consideration incorporates an up to 7 metre wide landscaping strip to the left side with the existing neighbour and retains 820 St Johns Road on the right side of the access drive retaining its independent vehicular access.
-The indicative layout is unacceptable in a number of respects.
-It shows two 'C' plots cramped to the retained number 820 and the access drive; a prominent garage sited along the access drive; and deeper plots cramped to the site boundaries.
-An informative will be added to confirm that the indicative layout is unacceptable and an improved layout will be expected at reserved matters stage. - 6.24 Scale was originally included for consideration at this stage but the applicant has chosen to remove this as the final scale is not yet known.
-Although 14/00929/FUL expired three months ago it is still a strong material planning consideration and was extant when this application was submitted in March 2018.
+The vehicular access which is under consideration incorporates an up to 7 metre wide landscaping strip to the left side with the existing neighbour and retains 820 St Johns Road on the right side of the access drive retaining its independent vehicular access. - 6.24 Scale was originally included for consideration at this stage but the applicant has chosen to remove this as the final scale is not yet known.
+Although 14/00929/FUL expired four months ago it is still a strong material planning consideration and was extant when this application was submitted in March 2018.
 In allowing the appeal the Inspector stated "Although bungalows are the dominant property type immediately in front of the appeal site, two-storey properties lie only a short distance to the east.
 I therefore do not find the character of the area is dominated by bungalows, and that the introduction of two-storey dwellings at the appeal site would not amount to a significant departure from the area's character and appearance."
 Bungalows or two storey houses are therefore acceptable in principle subject to detailed design and overlooking considerations.